Iliasnolsson/ArrayEnhancer/README.md

 ### `allSatisfyOfSameIndex`

-This method could be used to check if all `Person` instances in two arrays have the same age and first name at each index:
+This method could be used to check if all `Person` instances in two arrays have the same age and first name at each index, this method will return false if the number of elements does not equal in the two arrays:

 ```swift
 let otherPeople = [